Press "Enter" to skip to content

 Woodward book claims secret Trump-Putin meetings

 There are only a few weeks until the U.S. presidential election where the nation will decide between Vice President Kamala Harris and Former President Donald Trump.
 The last few months have been nothing short of eventful and tense with surprising candidate supporters, violent incidents, new information popping up, and a general closeness in the polls.
-Another comes just this week as Bob Woodward, an American journalist who formerly worked for the Washington Post, released a book titled “War.”
+Another development comes just this week as Bob Woodward, an American journalist who formerly worked for the Washington Post, released a book titled “War.”
 The book mostly discusses the Biden Presidency and the current president’s interactions with world leaders, actions in the war room, and his choice to step down from running again for the presidency.
 However, the book also brings up information from an anonymous aide about Trump’s tie with Vladimir Putin following Trump’s presidency.

 According to Bob Woodward’s “War,” Trump is reported to have had at least seven private calls with Putin since the end of his presidential term.
 Additionally, it is claimed that Trump secretly sent COVID-19 test kits to the Russian President for his personal use during the pandemic in 2020.
-ABC News in a report stated that both Trump spokesperson Steven Cheung and Kremlin spokesperson Dmitry Peskov
+ABC News in a report stated that both Trump spokesperson Steven Cheung and Kremlin spokesperson Dmitry Peskov have denied these claims.
+Woodward in his book also noted that he could not verify them with other sources.

 Trump has previously spoken to Woodward regarding his book “Rage” which was released in 2021.
 According to the Associated Press, Trump sued Woodward over the book “claiming Woodward never had permission to publicly release recordings of their interviews for the book.”
 However, Woodward and the publisher denied these claims.